Aqua5lad/Project-2018/README.md

 |Minimum       |   Setosa     |  Versicolor  |   Setosa     |   Setosa

-On closer examination of table 1, it can be noticed that the data in column 2 (Sepal Width) showed the lowest Standard Deviation from the mean (0.432), of all the variables.
-This would suggest a clustering of values around the mean.
+On closer examination of table 1, it's noticeable that the data in column 2 (Sepal Width) showed the lowest Standard Deviation (0.432) from the mean, of all the variables.
+This infers a clustering of values around the mean.
 This is explored further by plotting a histogram of these Sepal Width values, using the [matplotlib](https://matplotlib.org/) program in python.
 The result is as follows:

 ![Histogram 1](https://github.com/Aqua5lad/Project-2018/blob/master/Hist%20SW.png)

-While not quite a normal distribtion ("Bell Curve"), it does show a concentration of observations in & around the mean.
+While not quite a normal distribtion ("Bell Curve"), it does show a concentration of observations in & around the mean value of 4.4cm.
 So the variation of sepal widths across the 150 flowers measured was close to what one might expect.

 In contrast to this, with a standard deviation of 1.759, the variable for petal length suggests a widely dispersed distribution, worthy of further investigation.
 So the petal lengths have been plotted in a histogram, once again using the [matplotlib](https://matplotlib.org/) program in python.
 The result is as follows: